Information To Guide You

 Some of these books offer suggestions on how to grieve the loss of a pet.
 Others are stories that celebrate animals.
 Choose the book carefully, especially if you are using it as a gift.
 You don’t want to open old wounds in your attempt to offer solace.

 Even if you are purchasing a book for adults, it is encouraged that you check out the second part of the list.
 Children’s books can be more accessible, and easier to manage, in a difficult period.

 Inflammatory Bowel Disease is relatively common in older cats, but can be seen in younger cats, as well.
 It is characterized by frequent vomiting and/or diarrhea, although frequent vomiting seems to be more common.
 Vomiting cats can also have intestinal lymphoma, and IBD, along with intestinal lymphoma, account for around 90% of cases with chronic vomiting and/or diarrhea as the main presenting symptom.

 Vestibular disease is related to a problem in the middle ear whereby the normal orientation of the body related to earth is not normal.
 It causes dizziness and is similar to motion sickness.
 In dogs, it is called Old Dog Vestibular Disease and in cats, it is called Feline Idiopathic Vestibular Disease.

-Unfortunately, this one of the most common problems seen in geriatric and older cats.
+Hyperthyroidism is one of the most common problems seen in middle-aged and older cats.
 The average age of onset is 13.
-It’s an insidious disease that results in many other related afflictions due to the increased level of thyroid hormone, T4, released from the paired glands located in the laryngeal area of the neck.
+It’s an insidious disease that results in many other related afflictions due to the increased level of thyroid hormone, T4, released from the paired thyroid glands located in the laryngeal, or upper, area of the neck.